munificent/magpie/doc/site/markdown/language/variables.markdown

     print(a = "after") // prints "after"

 <p class="future">
 I need to document assigment messages here.
-Also Magpie will have multiple assignment (i.e. tuple and object destructuring) at some point.
+Also, Magpie will have multiple assignment (i.e. tuple and record destructuring) at some point.
 </p>